PolkachuIntern/aptos-operator/node_migration.md

 If it is the validator running out of space, just follow "Planned Validator Migration" above.
 Since the new validator is fast-synced, it will have a much smaller disk requirement, so the problem is solved.

 If it is the vfn running out of space, just follow "Planned Validator Migration" too.
 We will simply sync a 2nd vfn and then phase out the original vfn.
 Since the new vfn is fast-synced, it will have a much smaller disk requirement, so the problem is solved.

+Finally, we will also consider a YOLO way to reduce the vfn storage requirement.
+If the vfn uptime is not strict, we will just stop the vfn, wipe the data folder and do fast-sync to quickly catch up.
+Just do not tell the team that Polkachu says so. 😅